 Q: How much time is required to trade as a trend following trader?

-You can spend a minute or two per market each day.
-For example, let’s say you check prices in the evening, then with one trade on your PC in the morning, you place or change any orders in accordance with rules.
-Use your iPhone or Blackberry to do it.
-Flagship trend following trading systems use daily data to determine buy and sell signals.
-This is not day trading or high frequency trading.
+A: You can spend a minute or two per market each day.
+For example, you check prices in the evening, then with one trade in the morning, you place or change any orders in accordance with rules.
+Michael’s trend following trading systems use daily data to determine buy and sell signals.
 Orders can be placed before the market opens and do not need hourly monitoring.
 Most top traders manage their trades in 10 to 30 minutes per day.
-Trend follower Richard Donchian once said: “If you trade on a definite trend-following loss limiting-method, you can trade without taking a great deal of time from your regular business day.
+Trend follower Richard Donchian: “If you trade on a definite trend-following loss limiting-method, you can trade without taking a great deal of time from your regular business day.
 Since action is taken only when certain evidence is registered, you can spend a minute or two per [market] in the evening checking up on whether action-taking evidence is apparent, and then in one telephone call in the morning place or change any orders in accord with what is indicated.
 [Furthermore] a definite method, which at all times includes precise criteria for closing out one’s losing trades promptly, avoids…emotionally unnerving indecision.”
-Each day you determine entries and or exits for the following day.
-You can then buy or sell “at the market” on the open the next day.

 Q: Why is money management needed?

 A: Money management, or position sizing, is a mission critical component of trend following trading success.

 Q: Are markets different now?
 Have they changed?